leftfield-geospatial/map-thicket-agc/README.md

 [data/inputs/imagery](data/inputs/imagery) | The [satellite and aerial imagery](https://1drv.ms/u/s!Aq0bZ0KcAqFZgRbcRhS5iDFdqC8F?e=gu3qLf) should be downloaded into this path.

 ### Generating Results
-The [scripts](scripts/) direcory contains python scripts for generating results.  '`python run_all.py`' will run through them all in the required order.
+The [scripts](scripts) directory contains python scripts for generating results.  '`python run_all.py`' will run through them all in the required order.

 Script | Description
 ------ | -----------